 (ii) the respondent has been commonly known by the domain name, even if it has acquired no trademark or service mark rights; or

 The Respondent did not respond to the Complaint.
-Consequently, he did not provide any evidence or allege any circumstance to establish that he has rights or legitimate interests in the disputed domain name.
+Consequently, it did not provide any evidence or allege any circumstance to establish that it has rights or legitimate interests in the disputed domain name.

 The Respondent has not been licensed or authorized to use the NATIXIS trademarks or to register the disputed domain name.

 The Respondent did not make a fair or noncommercial use of the disputed domain name.
 The disputed domain name does not resolve to an active website.

 In the circumstances of this case, the Panel finds that the Complainant has established a prima facie case of the Respondent’s lack of rights or legitimate interests in relation to the disputed domain name, which the Respondent has not rebutted.
 The condition of paragraph 4(a)(ii) of the Policy has therefore been satisfied.

 Paragraph 4(b) of the Policy sets out examples of circumstances that will be considered by a Panel to be evidence of bad faith registration and use of a domain name.
 It provides that:

 For the purposes of Paragraph 4(a)(iii), the following circumstances, in particular but without limitation, if found by the Panel to be present, shall be evidence of the registration and use of a domain name in bad faith: